dij0s/PETAL/thesis/bachelor_thesis.typ

 = Discussion

-Before analyzing the implications of the results, it is important to restate the research question: evaluating the effectiveness and reliability of AI agents for urban energy planning, along with an analysis of their strengths and weaknesses.
+// Before analyzing the implications of the results, it is important to restate the research question: evaluating the effectiveness and reliability of AI agents for urban energy planning, along with an analysis of their strengths and weaknesses.

-This chapter addresses this objective by interpreting the results and connecting them to the research question.
+// This chapter addresses this objective by interpreting the results and connecting them to the research question.
+//
+This chapter addresses the results presented in the #ref(<results>) and connects them to the research question: evaluating the effectiveness and reliability of AI agents for urban energy planning, along with an analysis of their strengths and weaknesses.

 == Evaluation Paradigms <eval_paradigm>

-The #ref(<results>, supplement: it => it.body) chapter differentiates the two evaluation frameworks: (1) the expert assessment framework and (2) the G-eval benchmarking framework.
+The #ref(<results>) differentiates the two evaluation frameworks: (1) the expert assessment framework and (2) the G-eval benchmarking framework.

 As both rely on different methods and criteria, they provide complementary insights rather than direct comparability.
-The expert evaluation provides nuanced and domain-informed feedback while the G-eval framework delivers a standardized and consistent assessment.
+The expert evaluation provides nuanced and domain-informed feedback while the G-eval framework delivers a standardized and consistent assessment based on predefined criteria.

 The #ref(<comparison_test_human_llm>) presents both frameworks and their scores, side-by-side, against each prompt of the test dataset.

 The relationship between these two frameworks is assessed by leveraging Spearman's rank correlation coefficient (#ref(<spearman>)).

 This coefficient measures the monotonic relationship between the rankings of two variables, indicating how well the order of one variable matches the order of the other.
 Like other correlation coefficients, it varies between -1 (perfect inverse correlation) and +1 (perfect correlation), with 0 implying no correlation at all.
 #highlight("TOOD: citer spearman?")